Bible translations into Chinese: In the Taiping Heavenly Kingdom

-In the late 1840s, Hong Xiuquan, a Hakka Chinese who had converted to Christianity, started the Taiping Rebellion which came close to replacing the Qing dynasty with a Christian theocracy.
+In 1850, Hong Xiuquan, a Hakka Chinese who had, after repeatedly failing the imperial examination, claimed to receive visions, and began to view himself as the brother of Jesus Christ, launched the Taiping Rebellion which came close to toppling the Qing dynasty and replacing it with a Syncretic Christian theocracy.
 Hong had trained in the Chinese classics but failed the examinations to gain government office.
 Hong had read parts of the Bible in a tract by Gutzlaff's assistant Liang Fa, but these selections did not give any basis for iconoclasm or rebellion against the Manchu government.
 Hong then studied the Old and New Testament "long and carefully" under the tutelage of an American Baptist missionary in Hong Kong in 1847.
 When he returned home, he used Gutzlaff's Bible as the basis of his Authorized Taiping Version of the Bible which was the religious foundation of his movement.
 Some of his revisions and additions were minor, such as correcting wrongly printed characters and clarifying or improving the style.
 Hong altered other passages to fit his own theological and moral teachings and enhance the moral authority of the scriptures for his Chinese audience.
 In the Taiping Bible, for instance, at Genesis 27:25 God's favored people did not drink wine.
 The daughters of Lot did not intoxicate him and have sexual relations with him in order to continue their family line, as in Genesis 38:16–26.

 The Taiping Bible, argues historian Thomas Reilly, had a political as well as religious impact.
 The Gutzlaff Bible, especially the Old Testament, showed a deity who punished nations that did evil and rewarded those that did good.
 This deity paid close attention to cultural practices as well, including music, food, and marriage customs.
 The doctrines in the Taiping Bible were accepted by poor and powerless members of mid-century China because they were presented as a restoration of the authentic Chinese religion of classical antiquity, a religion which the emperors and the Confucian imperial system had destroyed.